nicodewet/gambler/README.md

 Yes I did use Spring Boot, Spring Web MVC and much more.

-No because no framework code is used at the core layer which is a central theme in Robert C. Martin's clean architecture and something I have had to concentrate on after developing at high pace for too long.
+No because no framework code is used at the core layer which is a central theme in Robert C. Martin's clean architecture and something I have had to concentrate on after developing at a high pace for too long.
 I feel that frameworks dumb down developers (software engineers) and focusing on unit testing a core framework free layer is very important.
 It is easy to let frameworks "take over" with domain logic littered across a codebase which may make maintenance development difficult and expensive.
-This is also what Pivotal teaches developers on the Spring Core course.
-Moreover developing unit testable code takes thought, skill and effort and I think its a worthy investment (but it is equally important to know when not to focus on this).
+This, "namely our framework does not come first", is also what Pivotal teaches developers on the Spring Core course.
+Moreover developing unit testable code takes thought, skill and effort and I think its a worthy investment (but it is equally important to know when *not* to focus on this).

 The why covered in the long answer, but in short some key reasons why is because of the excellent teaching and tutorials provided by Pivotal, excellent test infrastructure support and it leads well onto using containers while still being